 At present, a siren system is in place around Kuta, Tanjung Benoa, Sanur, Kedonganan (near Jimbaran), Seminyak and Nusa Dua.
 On top of this, certain areas have been designated as red zones (high-risk areas) and yellow zones (lower likelihood of being swamped).

 When a tsunami is detected by the Center for Disaster Mitigation (Pusdalops) in Denpasar, the sirens will sound a three-minute wail, giving residents and tourists about fifteen to twenty minutes to leave the red zones.
 Local officials or volunteers are trained to direct people to evacuation routes, or if reaching the higher ground is not an immediate option, to the upper floors of designated evacuation buildings.

 Guests staying at Sanur will hear the siren at Matahari Terbit beach in the event of a tsunami.
 (While the sirens are designed to carry for miles, it's been reported that guests staying in the southern part of Sanur are often unable to hear it.)

 Hotel staff will guide guests to the proper evacuation areas.
 If out on the beach, proceed west to Jalan Bypass Ngurah Rai.
 In Sanur, all areas east of Jalan Bypass Ngurah Rai are considered "red", unsafe areas for a tsunami.
 If you have no time to proceed to higher ground, seek refuge in buildings with three floors or higher.

 A number of hotels in Sanur have been designated as vertical evacuation centers for people who do not have time to evacuate to higher ground.

-- Safe in Sanur: Red zones, yellow zones, and more information on Sanur tsunami evacuation here: Official Tsunami Evacuation Map Sanur.
+- Safe in Sanur: Red zones, yellow zones, and more information on Sanur tsunami evacuation can be found on the Official Tsunami Evacuation Map Sanur.

 Guests staying at Kuta should proceed to Jalan Legian or to one of Kuta/Legian's designated vertical evacuation centers when they hear the siren wail.
 Areas west of Jalan Legian have been designated as "red zones", to be immediately evacuated in the event of a tsunami.

 - Kuta Alert: Red zones, yellow zones, and more information on Kuta tsunami evacuation can be found online.